 The history of the Conyton family name begins after the Norman Conquest of 1066.
 They lived in Cambridgeshire, in the parish of Connington.

 Early Origins of the Conyton family

 The surname Conyton was first found in Cambridgeshire, at Conington, a parish, in the union of St. Ives, hundred of Papworth.
 "The lordship, together with the ancient castle, of which there are some vestiges in the village, was given by Canute to Turkill, a Danish lord, who, taking advantage of his residence among the East Angles, invited over Sueno to plunder the country.

-After Turkill's departure it fell to Waldeof, Earl of Huntingdon, who married Judith, niece to the Conqueror, from whom it descended to the royal line of Scotland
+After Turkill's departure it fell to Waldeof, Earl of Huntingdon, who married Judith, niece to the Conqueror, from whom it descended to the royal line of Scotland. "

 Accordingly, the place name literally means "The king's manor, the royal estate," from the Old Scandinavian word "konunger" + the Old English word "tun."
 It was listed twice in the Domesday Book of 1086, once as Coninctune and secondly as Cunitone.

 Important Dates for the Conyton family

 This web page shows only a small excerpt of our Conyton research.
 Another 98 words (7 lines of text) covering the years 1086, 1273, 1273, 1273 and 1340 are included under the topic Early Conyton History in all our PDF Extended History products and printed products wherever possible.

 Conyton Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Connington, Connigton, Conitone, Conyton, Coniton, Conintone and many more.

 Early Notables of the Conyton family (pre 1700)

 More information is included under the topic Early Conyton Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Conyton family to the New World and Oceana
+Migration of the Conyton family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Conyton or a variant listed above were: Wm.
 Connington, who arrived in Baltimore in 1676; William Connington, who arrived in Maryland in 1676; Naomi Connis, who arrived in Boston in 1702; Lewis Connington, who settled in America in 1757.